s311354/Louis/_posts/2019-08-13-how_to_estimate_cpu_time.md

 ## Purpose

-   In order to analyze the c programming performance, the CPU time is one of good indications of how to measure user CPU time, system CPU time, and wall clock time.
+To analyze the c programming performance, the CPU time is one of the good indications of how to measure user CPU time, system CPU time, and wall clock time.

-   For avoiding to forget bit and pieces of how to measure CPU time in C programming, I found some relevant informations and recorded in this post.
+For avoiding to forget bit and pieces of how to measure CPU time in C programming, I found some relevant information and recorded in this post.

 ## C library function - clock()

 ### Description

    The C lib function clock_t clock(void) returns the number of clock ticks elapsed.
 To get the number of seconds used by the CPU, you will need to divide by CLOCKS_PER_SEC.
-Generally, on a 32 bit system, the CLOCKS_PER_SEC equals 1000000.
+Generally, on a 32-bit system, the CLOCKS_PER_SEC equals 1000000.

 #### Example
 <div class="language-shell highlighter-rouge"><pre class="highlight"><code class="hljs ruby"><span class="nb">#include < stdio.h >